jpi0309/Optimal-Bus-Route-Finder/README.md

    ```

 ## Usage
+- Open the Jupyter Notebook
+- Install the required libraries (you will find them in the first cell).
-- Open the Jupyter Notebook and execute the cells step by step to process the data.
+- Execute the cells step by step to process the data.
 - Modify the input dataset to analyze different timeframes or locations.
-- The computed shortest path is saved as `shortest_path.html` and can be opened in any web browser for visualization.
+- You can find the results (map visualization at different stages) in the project_results folder.

 ## Dependencies
 The project requires the following Python libraries:
 - pandas